Why Is My Cat Pooping Outside Of Her Litter Box?

 If you suspect your cat is pooping outside the litter box due to health issues, bring her in to the vet to get checked out.

-How to stop a cat from pooping outside the litter box
+How to stop a cat pooping outside litter box

 Try litter box management